gonebanana/Multilabel-Sequence-Classification/README.md

 [Open Colab](https://colab.research.google.com/drive/1MTZfRvWgJTtqoUoSWaCHh5LPE08_DY3w?usp=sharing)

 ### 2. Create Docker Container
 Following command allows to create a container for deploying the finetuned model.
 In the Sentiment Classification Task provided model aims to predict scores for each emotion from the pre-defined set of classification labels.
+To perform conteinerization finetuned model `bert-finetuned-sem_eval-english-0.1.0` should be located in the `app` directory.

 ```bash
 docker build -t sentiment-classifier-app .